estebanrojasl/acamica-restaurant/README.md

 - Setup database creating tables, keys and populating with a few data
   `npm run seed`
-  Or execute the seed\_.sql file preferably using MySQL Workbench
+  Or Setup a database using the information on restaurant\config\environments\development.js and then execute the seed\_.sql file preferably using MySQL Workbench

 - Initialize server
   `npm run dev`